ccorcos/js-type/README.md

 ## To Do

-- `.toString` for typed defined with a constructor function
+- `.inspect` for types defined with an anonymous constructor function
 - curried type constructors
 - key-value constructors for tagged types, e.g. Point({x:1, y:2})
 - build and test some useful data-types